uestc-maddog/Flir_Camera/Flir Doc/manual.md

 In the normal use of device,short press the mode key can make LCD display mode switch in color grey and green three color modes.

 ***Size Mode***
-In the normal use of device,short press the ON/OFF key can make LCD display mode switch in 1.0X and 1.5X two size modes.
+In the normal use of device,short press the ON/OFF key can make LCD display mode switch in 1.0X、1.5X and 2X three size modes.

 ***Main Menu***
 In the normal use of device, long press mode key for 2 seconds, the device will enter the main menu .As picture: